AdobeDocs/advertising.en/help/dsp/audiences/universal-ids.md

 * Remember that the reach for authenticated audience segments is naturally smaller than the reach for cookie-based segments, and that using additional targeting options further decreases your reach.
 Be judicious about using granular targeting, especially by joining multiple targets with AND statements.

-## Causes for Data Variances Between Email IDs and Universal IDs {#universal-ide-data-variances}
+## Causes for Data Variances Between Email IDs and Universal IDs {#universal-ids-data-variances}

 There are two reasons for variance for hashed email IDs translated to [!DNL RampIDs]: